Maxar-Corp/ossim-geotools/joms-geotools/README.txt

 Generate DB config template:
 ______________________________
-java -cp ./build/libs/joms-geotools-1.0-SNAPSHOT-all.jar joms.geotools.tileapi.app.TileCacheApp  --db-config-template
+java -cp ./build/libs/joms-geotools-1.0-SNAPSHOT-all.jar joms.geotools.tileapi.app.TileCacheApp  --db-config-template >tilecache-app-config.xml

 This will give you a keywordlist that looks something like this please output to a file and modify for your distributions: